-Starting school is both exciting and a little bit stressful for children and parents – it’s a big moment in a childs life.
+Starting school is both exciting and a little bit worrying for children and parents – it’s a big moment in a child’s life.
 The following information should help make those first few days a bit easier.

-We recommend that new students attend at least two school visits prior to starting school.
+We recommend that new students attend a school visit prior to starting school.
 This can really help with settling any pre-start nerves.
-These visits usually include parents attending the first visit and, depending on how the child copes, the second visit may involve leaving your child for a short classroom introduction on their own.
+This visit includes parents attending and, depending on how the child copes, may involve leaving your child for a short classroom introduction on their own.
+You must however remain onsite for the duration of the visit.
 This will give your child an idea of what to expect when they start.
-This experience may not be with the actual class your child will be placed in.

 THE SCHOOL DAY

-The first school bell will ring at 8.30am.
+The first school bell/music will ring at 8.30am.
 The school playground is not supervised before this time so all children should sit outside the school office if arriving early.
 Classrooms are available for entry from 8.30am.
-The bell will ring at 8.55am to start class.
+The birdsong (bell) will play at 8.55am to start class.
 All students should be in their classroom ready at this time.

 All children attending Cornwall Park District School must have a Stationery Year Pack (dependent upon the year the child is in).
-A stationery pack for your child should be collected from PaperPlus in the Royal Oak Shopping Mall Manukau Road, Royal Oak prior to starting school.
-Simply visit PaperPlus, tell them the name of the school and the year level your child is in.
+A stationery pack for your child should be collected from Onehunga Books & Stationery, 251 Onehunga Mall, Onehunga, Auckland 1061, prior to starting school.
+Simply visit Onehunga Books & Stationery, tell them the name of the school and the year level your child is in.